Israeli Law Professors' Forum for Democracy

-Composition of the Forum
+Composition

 The Forum grew out of a discussion group established by several law professors (among them Professor Ittai Bar-Siman-Tov and Professor Eliav Lieblich) in 2019, in response to legislative initiatives related to enacting a constitutional override clause in Israel.
 The joint activity of the members of the Forum expanded and became partially institutionalized in view of the legal reform presented by the coalition in the 25th Knesset at the beginning of 2023.

 The Forum comprises about 140 law professors and lecturers who are permanent faculty members in all law faculties in Israel, including most of constitutional law and administrative law experts in Israel.
 The Forum was founded and is led by Dr. Ronit Levine-Schnur from Reichman University.

 Members of the Forum include, among others, Prof. Yaniv Roznai and Prof. Adam Shinar (Reichman University), Prof. Margit Cohn, Prof. Eyal Benvenisti, Prof. David Kretzmer, Prof. Guy Davidov and Prof. Barak Medina (Hebrew University); Prof. Menachem Mautner, Prof. Ronen Avraham, Prof. Yishai Blank, Dr. Ofra Bloch, Prof. Dafna Hacker, Prof. Aeyal Gross, Dr. Doreen Lustig and Dr. Yofi Tirosh (Tel Aviv University); Dr. Meital Pinto (Zefat Academic College and the Ono Academic College), Dr. Ori Aronson, Prof. Ittai Bar-Siman-Tov and Dr. Manal Totri-Jubran (Bar-Ilan University); Prof. Tamar Hostovsky Brands, Prof. Zvi Kahana and Prof. Dana Pugach (Ono Academic College); Prof. Amnon Reichman and Dr. Yair Sagy (Haifa University); Prof. Yiffat Bitton (Ahva Academic College), Dr. Nurit Zimmerman (Sapir Academic College), and Prof. Gila Stopler (Academic Center for Law and Business).

 The Forum considers the legislative initiatives proposed by the coalition to be an unprecedented and serious attack on the independence of the judiciary, state legal advisors, the police, the military, public broadcasting, and the academia - intended to seriously curve the rule of law and the democratic nature of the State of Israel.
 The Forum holds that the weakening of the checks and balances mechanisms in Israel will enable the current governing coalition to entrench its power for many years to come, possibly rendering irreversible the changes currently promoted.